cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

  -h,--halt-at-failure                      Halt the execution when first
                                            test scenario fails
+ -help                                     print this message -hlq, --dsn-hlq <arg>                     High level qualifier to use when
+                                           allocating datsets.
- -help                                     print this message -host,--host <arg>                        Host for connection -j,--runner-jcl <arg>                     Unit test runner jcl location.
+ -host,--host <arg>                        Host for connection -j,--runner-jcl <arg>                     Unit test runner jcl location.
                                            Only used when the -f parameter